core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 When a publisher receives a 4.29 (Too Many Requests) response, it MUST NOT send any new publication requests to the same topic-data resource before the time indicated by the Max-Age option has passed.

-# CoAP Pubsub Parameters {#pubsub-parameters}
+# Encoding of PubSub Topic Properties {#pubsub-parameters}

-This document defines parameters used in the messages exchanged between a client and the broker during the topic creation and configuration process (see {{topic-resource-representation}}). {{tab-CoAP-Pubsub-Parameters}} summarizes them and specifies the CBOR key to use instead of the full descriptive name.
+This document defines topic properties used in the messages exchanged between a client and the broker, for example during the topic creation and configuration process (see {{topic-resource-representation}}).
+{{tab-CoAP-Pubsub-Parameters}} summarizes them and specifies the CBOR key that MUST be used instead of the full descriptive name.

-Note that the media type application/core-pubsub+cbor MUST be used when these parameters are transported in the respective message fields.
-Reference should always be RFC-XXXX.
+Note that the media type application/core-pubsub+cbor MUST be used when these topic properties are transported in the respective CoAP message payloads.
+Reference should always be {{&SELF}}.

 | Name                 | CBOR Key | CBOR Type |